Comparative Market Analysis: A Guide

 What Is A Comparative Market Analysis (CMA) In Real Estate?

 A comparative market analysis is a tool that real estate agents use to estimate the value of a specific property by evaluating similar ones that have recently sold in the same area.
 It can be extremely challenging to reliably estimate the fair market value of a home because there are a significant number of factors that go into determining how much a specific property is worth.

-When people who are buying a house or selling theirs think of factors that impact the price, they typically consider location, square footage and the number of bedrooms and bathrooms.
-But the property’s age, condition, features, lot size and so on, as well as the conditions of the local and national markets, affect the value of residential real estate as well.
+When people who are buying a house or selling theirs think of factors that impact the listing price, they typically consider location, square footage and the number of bedrooms and bathrooms.
+But the property’s age, condition, features, lot size and so on, as well as the conditions of the local and national housing markets, affect the value of residential real estate as well.

 How Is A Comparative Market Analysis Prepared?

 In order to conduct the analysis, real estate agents search for recently sold homes in the same area that are as similar to the subject property as possible.

 These homes, which are known as comps, or comparable sales, are used to conduct a sales comparison approach to pricing.
-This approach relies on the premise that you can figure out how much a home is worth by identifying how much it would cost to purchase a similar home of equal desirability.
+This approach relies on the premise that you can figure out how much a home is worth by identifying how much it would cost to purchase a similar property of equal desirability.

 The Rule Of Three